The Best Vegan Food And Fun Near Seattle Center & The Space Needle [2026 Guide]

 Upper Queen Anne is at the top of Queen Anne Hill, whereas Seattle Center is essentially at the bottom of the hill.
 I do not recommend walking from Seattle Center to upper Queen Anne, as the walk is long and the hill is steep.
 Catch a quick Uber instead, or catch the #2 bus line every 30 minutes or so from 1st Ave N. and Denny Way.
 The food is worth it!

 PRO-TIP: Don’t miss the iconic and #instaworthy viewpoint at Kerry Park while you’re in upper Queen Anne!
 Enjoy the breathtaking view of Seattle’s skyline, Mount Rainier, and Puget Sound.
-This park is also saved in my Google Maps list (along with the rest of this guide) which you can access here.

 The view from Kerry Park is beautiful day or night.